When I’m playing in a live NLHE cash game, I use four auto-fold ranges. And we’ll get to them soon. First, let’s define.

 This table shows positions along the top and prior actions down the side.
 It depicts 40 preflop situations.
 But 40 squares doesn’t mean you need 40 different charts.
 Some ranges are multi-purpose.
 For example, I use only 4 ranges for all 40 squares.
 They are at the end of this article.

 About My Auto-Fold Ranges

 I play a position-centric version of hold’em.
 From the early seats and the blinds, my auto-fold ranges are uncommonly wide.
 But on the button, I only auto-fold 1/3 of my hands.
 The ranges below are not intended to represent my opinions as to what is and isn’t profitable poker for anyone but me.
 They are here to show what the finished product looks like.
-For details on how to do this, and why, check out my article called Auto-Fold Ranges: A Tool for Fixing Your Poker.
+For details on how to do this, and why, check out my article called Auto-Fold Ranges: A Tool for Finding and Plugging Leaks.

 Here are my auto-fold ranges for live NLHE cash games in a public casino in 2019:

 If no one else is in the pot, my auto-fold range from the early seats is AQ, AJ, etc., KQ, KJ, etc., and all lower hands, suited and unsuited.
 That’s range #1.

 If at least one player has limped or opened in front of me, my auto-fold range in the early seats shrinks, and is now the same as my auto-fold range as the opener in the cutoff.
 That’s range #3.

 When there’s a raise, and I’m in either blind, I always fold these hands, suited and unsuited: KJ, K10, etc., QJ, QT, etc., and all other ace-less, pair-less hands.
 That’s range #2.